Health Sector Cyber Laws and Regulations

 Definitions matter

 As with any law or regulation, we need to be mindful of definitions and what and who is covered.
 What organizations fall under these rules, and what data falls under these rules?
 One important definition in HIPAA is that of protected health information (PHI).
 Another is what is a "covered entity", and what organizations must comply with the requirements, and how.
 It used to be that only "covered entities" were directly subject to HIPAA, and that "business associates" were not (though should have contractually imposed obligations).
-In 2009 HITECH changed that, and now business associates must comply with HIPPA and can be subject to enforcement actions.
+In 2009 HITECH changed that, and now business associates must comply with HIPAA and can be subject to enforcement actions.

 Thus, it is helpful to consider HIPAA, HITECH, and the various regulations, guidance, and rules, notably the privacy rule (2000), security rule (2003), and breach reporting rule.

-Chronology of HIPPA related legal requirements
+Chronology of HIPAA related legal requirements

-- 1996: The Health Insurance Portability and Accountability Act of 1996 (HIPAA), Public Law 104-191, was enacted
+• 1996: The Health Insurance Portability and Accountability Act of 1996 (HIPAA), Public Law 104-191, was enacted (on 8/21/1996 to be exact)

 Where to find the current laws and regulations